-Researchers in the social care theme will carry out their own research but also link with other themes to collaborate and identify areas where their research impacts on social care, such as palliative and end of life care and public health research.
+Researchers in the social care theme will carry out their own research and also link with other themes to collaborate and identify areas where their research impacts on social care, such as palliative and end of life care and public health research.

 Researchers in this theme are based within the NIHR Policy Research Unit in Health and Social Care Workforce.
 They aim to develop research knowledge in the field of social care to provide the evidence base for social care provision and to disseminate findings to policymakers, service providers, employers and patients, service user and carer groups.